 The Franklin County Probate Court provides a variety of services to the legal community, as well as the general public and handles the following administrative functions: the probating of wills, estate administrations, trusts, guardianships of adults and minors, commitment hearings for the mentally ill and mentally disabled, adoptions, birth corrections, name changes, delayed birth registrations, custodial accounts, lost heir accounts, order disinterments, Adult Protective Services cases and issues approximately 9,300 marriage licenses per year.
 In addition, the Court tries litigation issues in all of the above matters.

-Effective December 1, 2015, the Marriage Department initiated acceptance of most credit/debit cards to pay for marriage licenses and in-department proof of marriage requests.
+Effective February 9, 2016 the Probate Court began acceptance of most credit/debit cards to pay for all court fees.
 VISA, MasterCard and Discover will be accepted.
 These transactions are non-refundable per the Ohio Revised Code Sections 301.28 and 2101.16(A) that this is a service rendered and the funds in this transaction are nonrefundable.
-There is a separate 3% service charge payable to US Bank or its subsidiary for all credit/debit transactions that take place in the Marriage Department.
+There is a separate 3% service charge payable to US Bank or its subsidiary for all credit/debit transactions that take place

 Judge Montgomery Creates the State's First Public Guardian